 This inverse relationship between resistance and the balance point can be illustrated with a numerical example.
-Suppose the occupants of a building with 3000 sq. ft. of envelope area having an R-value of 5 set the thermostat at 70° F. If the heat loss due to air infiltration is 200 Btu's per hour per degree of indooroutdoor temperature difference, then an assumed balance point of 65° F implies that spontaneous heat gains from solar radiation and household activities equal 4000 Btu's per hour.
-That is, if the outdoor temperature were exactly 65° F, then the 4000 Btu's of spontaneous heat gains would just offset the heat losses due to conductance and infiltration so that the desired indoor temperature of 70° F would be maintained without heat from the furnace.
-Now by successively adding 5 more units of resistance to the original resistance level of R-5 we can calculate the effective balance point for each new level of resistance.
-The results of these calculations are presented in table 4.3.
+Suppose the occupants of a building with 3000 sq. ft. of envelope area having an R-value of 5 set the thermostat at $70^{\circ}$ F. If the heat loss due to air infiltration is 200 Btu's per hour per degree of indoor-outdoor temperature difference, then an assumed balance point of $65^{\circ}$ F implies that spontaneous heat gains from solar radiation and household activities equal 4000 Btu's per hour.
+That is, if the outdoor temperature were exactly $65^{\circ}$ F, then the 4000 Btu's of spontaneous heat gains would just offset the heat losses due to conductance and infiltration so that the desired indoor temperature of $70^{\circ}$ F could be maintained without heat from the furnace.
+Now by successively adding 5 more units of resistance to the original resistance level of R-5, we can calculate the effective balance point for each new level of resistance.
+The results of these calculations are presented in Table 4.3.
 It is clear that as R is increased, B decreases.
 Moreover, note that the rate of decrease of B diminishes.
-For example, increasing R from 5 to
+For example, increasing R from 5 to 10 causes B to drop 3 degrees, whereas increasing R from 10 to 15 causes a drop of only 2 degrees.
+In fact, B approaches a theoretical limit of $50^{\circ}$ F, corresponding to an infinite level of resistance (no heat losses due to conduction).